ebeneliason/easy-pattern/README.md

 You can try these examples yourself using the included [EasyPatternDemoSwatch](EasyPatternDemoSwatch.lua).
-[See below](#demo-swatch) for instructions, as well as docs for [BitPattern](#defining-your-patterns) which enables the ASCII pattern representations seen in these examples.
+[See below](#demo-swatch) for instructions, as well as docs for [BitPattern](#defining-your-patterns) which enables the ASCII pattern representations seen in many of these examples.

 ### Conveyor Belt